Influencer Marketing 101

 Things really took off with Travelocity

 The travel industry is based on experiences and interactions with humans.
-That’s why when online booking marketplace Travelocity decided to build a campaign that “humanized” the booking process, they enlisted a variety of influencers who travel frequently.
+That’s why when the online booking marketplace Travelocity decided to build a campaign that “humanized” the booking process, they enlisted a variety of influencers who travel frequently.
 Travelocity identified influencers who had a clearly defined niche following with high follower engagement.
 The campaign launched in 2014 and was called the “Gnational Gnomad” program.
-Today, the program has expanded to about 100 key influencers and has led to a 1000% increase in brand mentions, 1200% increase in brand impressions.
+Today, the program has expanded to about 100 key influencers and has led to a 1000% increase in brand mentions, and a 1200% increase in brand impressions.

 So, is it worth doing for your brand?
 The answer is an overwhelming yes, especially if your goal is to increase reach authentically.
 When compared to brand-sponsored ads on Facebook and Instagram, influencer marketing campaigns can increase engagement, provide user-generated content, and lead to conversions in ways that may better suit your advertising budget.

 Diving into influencer marketing takes significant time dedicated to researching influencers and their followings, their engagement rates, and their pricing, as well as time spent curating the content they will share on your behalf.
 Some influencers are managed by firms, and others can be difficult to reach.
 The easiest way to get started is to hire an agency that can take on that work for you.

 Request your copy of our Influencer Marketing checklist, or Schedule a Consultation to Discuss Your Next Influencer Campaign!

 What is the purpose of influencer marketing?